 Renew your retirement effort

 When you start a new job, retiring might be the last thing on your mind.
-But a retirement plan is the first benefit you should look into.
+But a retirement plan is one of the first benefits you should take full advantage of.
 Social Security may only provide a fraction of your income after you retire.
 Contributing to your employer’s plan can make a big difference.

-Know your limits.
+• Know your limits.
 Plans like 401(k)s have contribution limits, so make sure you know what they are when you plan how much to put aside.
-And remember, the pretax amount you contribute lowers your taxable income.

 Check up on health care

 Health care is a big one.
-Many people consider having health coverage to be the most important benefit of their jobs.
+Many people consider health coverage the most important benefit of their jobs.
 Most companies with 50 or more employees who work at least 30 hours a week are required to offer health care plans.

-Compare your options.
+• Compare your options.
 There’s usually a range of plans available, with a variety of costs and levels of coverage.
-HMOs may cost less than PPOs, for instance, but cover fewer doctors and providers.
-If your partner has a plan, you should compare the two.
-You may save some money by going with your partner’s plan instead of your own.
+Health maintenance organizations (HMOs) may cost less than preferred provider organizations (PPOs), for instance, but cover fewer doctors and providers.
+If you can access alternative plans, compare coverage and costs to get the best bang for your buck.

-Consider a health savings account.
+• Consider a health savings account.
 If you opt for a high-deductible insurance policy (HDIP), you’ll pay most expenses out of pocket.
-But if your employer offers a health saving account (HSA), you can put pretax money aside to spend on future medical needs not covered by your insurance.
-And if you won’t use it, you don’t lose it.
+But if your employer offers a health savings account (HSA), you can put pretax money aside to spend on future medical needs not covered by your insurance.
+And if you don’t use it, you don’t lose it.
 The account has the potential to grow over the years, so you can pay for health care services you may need later.

-Mind the gaps.
+• Mind the gaps.
 You don’t want to pay for overlapping coverage, but you do want to avoid lapses.
-If you won’t receive coverage right away, research and compare the costs of COBRA, private health care insurance or enrolling in a partner’s plan.
+If you won’t receive coverage right away, research and compare the costs of COBRA, private health care insurance or any other coverage that may be available to you.

 Inspect insurance